falkaer/the-guide/m0_introduction/README.md

 This guide was made to be an iterative process, taking you by the hand, speaking to you at the level at which you are following it, trying not to overwhelm you.
-Reading that back, it could sound a bit condescending, but it basically means that the types of concepts you are assumed to know about will gradually increase with each level.
+Reading that back, it could sound a bit condescending, but it basically means that the types of concepts you are assumed to know about will gradually increase.
 Due to the guide gradually introducing certain concepts, jumping around the material is not recommended.
 I also acknowledge that some people have different interests.